AdobeDocs/campaign.en/help/v8/start/campaign-faq.md

     A subdomain is a division of your domain that can be used to isolate your brands, or various types of traffic (transactional messages, marketing information, etc.).

-    :speech_balloon: As a Managed Cloud Services user, [contact Adobe](../start/campaign-faq.md#support) to delegate your subdomains to Adobe.
+    [!DNL :speech_balloon:] As a Managed Cloud Services user, [contact Adobe](../start/campaign-faq.md#support) to delegate your subdomains to Adobe.

 1. **As a Campaign Classic v7 user, can I migrate to Campaign v8?**